shariqazeem/parallaxpay_x402/REAL_EXECUTION_SETUP.md

 >
 > *Click button, show console output*
 >
-> "You can see 5 agents discovering 3 providers in parallel, sharing results, and reaching consensus.
-The swarm achieves 23% better performance than individual agents."
+> "You can see 5 agents discovering the provider, benchmarking it with actual API calls, sharing results via gossip protocol, and reaching consensus.
+All based on REAL latency measurements."

 **2:30-3:00 - The Proof**
 > "Every number you see is from actual Parallax API calls.
 Real latencies, real costs, real voting.
 No simulations."